 IHG Crashes Their Program All The Way To The Bottom Of The Value Pile

-IHG, oh IHG, why are you so terrible?
-You have found a way to destroy every small ounce of value in your program over the last few years.
+IHG, oh IHG, why do you do this to us?
+You have found a way to weed out every small ounce of value in your program over the last few years.
 First you took a jackhammer to the beloved Pointsbreak program, and then killed it altogether.
-Then you nerfed the uncapped credit card free night, which was somewhat understandable but still a dagger to the heart.
+Then you nerfed the uncapped credit card free night, which was somewhat understandable, but still a dagger to the heart.
 Lastly, you went to variable pricing.
 That wasn’t the complete end of the world until you made that change nuclear this month as reported by Loyalty Lobby.

 People complain about the value of Hilton points and you just went, hey Hilton…hold my 🍺🍺 buddy.
 Don’t worry, we got this!
 The real kicker is, you can rack up Hilton points in bunches fairly easily.
 No one wants your junk points at 1 point per dollar earning.
 Who are you kidding?
 And all to stay at Holiday Inn Expresses?
 I’ll give that a hard pass.
 As Bethany of Bougie Miles said to me, at least Marriott has nice hotels when they treat their program like trash.
 You don’t even have that, do you?